jesse-ai/docs/docs/faq/README.md

 For backtesting / importing candles Jesse currently supports the exchanges listed [here](https://docs.jesse.trade/docs/import-candles.html#supported-exchanges).
 As the candle data are available without authentication you can use them, even if you don't have a account for them.

 ### live mode
-The live mode will try to support as much exchanges as possible in long term, but will priorizite by popularity.
+The live mode will try to support as much exchanges as possible in long term but will prioritize by popularity.

 ## Can I access tick / trade data?
 No. Currently the finest data Jesse offers are 1m candles.